0xAsten/foobar-lings/README.md

 ### Install the Binaries for the Package

-To install the binary executable for the `foobar_lings` package, you need to add it to Cargo.toml:
+To install the binary executable for the `foobar-lings` package, you need to add it to Cargo.toml:

 ```toml
 [[bin]]